 Interest rates on credit cards can vary significantly.
 Some cards may offer interest rates in the single digits, while others may charge up to 36 percent.
 A card’s APR should be a defining factor in your decision-making process, especially if you think you may have to carry a balance.

 Different types of credit cards charge various fees.
 Some of the most common you may encounter include:

 - Annual fee: Many credit cards come with annual fees that typically range anywhere from $95 to $550 or more.
-Some issuers of prime credit cards will also waive their annual fees in the first year of card ownership, so keep an eye out for special offers.
+Some issuers of prime credit cards will also waive their annual fees in the first year of card ownership.
+And sometimes you can get that fee waived just by asking.

 - Balance transfer fee: If you already have a credit card and you’re struggling to pay off high-interest credit card debt, a balance transfer card could be a good option for you.
 Balance transfer fees are typically 3 percent to 5 percent of your transfer amount, often with a minimum of $5 to $10.

 - Late payment fee: If you pay your credit card statement late, you could be charged a late payment fee.
 These fees differ depending on the issuer and the number of times you have paid your balance late.